SharpKoi/basic-golang-backend/README.md

-# Golang Backend Example - Social Media
+# Advanced Golang Backend - Social Media

-> :bulb: Info: You're in advance version which implemented more ideas.
-To see the original example please switch to `master` branch.
+> :bulb: **Info: You're in advanced example which implemented more ideas.
+To see the original example please switch to `master` branch.**

 This project is written in[ Go](https://go.dev/).
 After learning from [Boot.dev](https://boot.dev/courses/cs-track) Golang courses, trying to implement a simple RESTful backend API with golang standard library `net/http`, and using json as the database.